dfad1ripe/aws-ecr-cross-account-clone/README.md

 - ecr:ListImages
 - ecr:GetRegistryScanningConfiguration

-Correspondingly, in the 'target' repository, at least the following actions should be allowed by IAM policies for the actual IAM user or role:
+Correspondingly, in the 'destination' repository, at least the following actions should be allowed by IAM policies for the actual IAM user or role:

 - ecr:DescribeImages
 - ecr:DescribeRepositories